cheerayhuang/Garner/interview100/README.md

 2. 12th problem -- iterator a binary tree with layer-order. this sub-problem is solved by other tree problem. ex, in 11th problem.

+3. 16th problem -- write an copy construct to implement deep copy.

+4. 17th problem -- convert an string to interger.
+   this problem should be considered more carefully, handling many exceptions.